-FDST-1323 Principles of Viticulture (3-0-3) Principles and practices of grape production including propagation, trellis and production systems, climate requirements, and economic factors affecting the choice of vineyard type and location.
+FDST-1323 Principles of Viticulture I (3-0-3) Principles and practices of grape production including propagation, trellis and production systems, climate requirements, and economic factors affecting the choice of vineyard type and location.

-FDST-2287 Internship-Food Science (1-0-2) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+FDST-2287 Internship - Food Science (0-6-2) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.

-FDST-2330 Analysis of Must and Wine (3-0-3) A study in the principles and practices of must, wine and fermented beverages analysis, including analytical procedures for testing free and total sulfur dioxide, volatile and titratable acidity, pH, Brix and alcohol
+FDST-2330 Analysis of Must and Wine (3-0-3) A study in the principles and practices of must, wine and fermented beverages analysis, including analytical procedures for testing free and total sulfur dioxide, volatile and titratable acidity, pH, Brix and alcohol.

-FDST-2333 Wine Types and Sensory Evaluation ((3-0-3) A study of the major types of wines including factors that affect quality on the development of sensory evaluation techniques.
+FDST-2333 Wine Types and Sensory Evaluation (3-0-3) A study of the major types of wines including factors that affect quality with on the development of sensory evaluation techniques.
+Prerequisite: Take FDST-1320

-FDST-2386 Internship-Food Science (1-0-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+FDST-2386 Internship - Food Science (1-8-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.
+Prerequisite: Take FDST-1320